What to do in 3 days in Madrid. A massive list of the top tourist attractions and points of interest in Madrid.

 5. Reina Sofía Museum

 Who hasn’t heard of Pablo Picasso, Salvador Dali or Joan Miro.
-The painters left a huge mark on what we perceive as art now.
+These painters left a huge mark on what we perceive as art now.
 More than that: Iconic works like Guernica shaped the way we think about war and our past.
 That being said, there is no way around not visiting the Reina Sofía Museum in Madrid where all these famous artworks are on display.
+If you are into modern and contemporary art, you really should consider visiting Bilbao and the Guggenheim Museum (would be a two-day trip)

 But even beyond the classical modern art, you will have no hard time finding beautiful contemporary artwork to inspire you.
 Do go!
-Buy your tickets on the offical website in advance here.
+Buy your tickets on the official website in advance here.

 6. La Almudena Cathedral